Germany's Daimler agrees to make batteries at Mercedes-Benz plant

 "With this further development, Untertuerkheim will continue to be the lead plant in the global powertrain production network," Mercedes-Benz cars production chief Markus Schaefer said.

-The labour pact includes changes to the plant's shifts and flexible workforce measures, as well as assurances that Mercedes-Benz will develop Untertuerkheim into a competence centre to test electric-drive prototypes.
+The labor pact includes changes to the plant's shifts and flexible workforce measures, as well as assurances that Mercedes-Benz will develop Untertuerkheim into a competence center to test electric-drive prototypes.

 "We are getting a project house in which experts from our research and development department will develop know-how for the electric drive systems of future EQ models,” Wolfgang Nieke, chairman of Untertuerkheim's works council, said in a statement.